DakotaNahm/Direct/(6)Personal/Lifecore 1.3.md

 Calendar
 - Week
-	- Each New week obsidian creates a structured week I fill in
+	- _Each New week obsidian creates a structured week I fill in_
 - Month
+	- _Goals and expansions for that month_
 - Year
+	- _Goals and expansions for that year with a review_

 Finances
 - Bills